aviz85/AutoDevelopmentAgent/README.md

 - `.gitignore`: Specifies files that Git should ignore.
 - `requirements.txt`: Lists all Python dependencies for the project.

+## Features

+- Real-time code generation display
+- Token usage tracking and optional token limit setting
+- Specification creation
+- Automated test planning
+- Feature development
+- Test execution and code improvement
+- Markdown removal for clean code output

 ## Customization

-You can modify the `max_iterations` variable in `agent.py` to change the maximum number of improvement iterations the agent will perform.
+- You can modify the `max_iterations` variable in `agent.py` to change the maximum number of improvement iterations the agent will perform.
+- Adjust the token limit in the Streamlit interface to control the total tokens used in the project.

 ## Limitations

 - The quality of the generated code depends on the capabilities of the Anthropic API.
 - Complex ideas may require manual intervention or refinement.
 - The agent may not always produce perfect or complete code, especially for large or complex projects.
+- Token limits may restrict the complexity of the generated code.

 ## Contributing